-During a pre-play inspection the supervisor is looking for anything that seems out of order or abnormal.
-If a condition is found that may present a hazard and it cannot be corrected immediately, the playground or a portion of it may need to be closed.
+During a pre-play inspection, the supervisor is looking for anything that seems out of order or abnormal.
+If a condition is found that may present a hazard and it cannot be corrected immediately, the playground or a portion of it may need to be closed temporarily.
 Clearly communicate any playground closures to all staff and children.
 Playground supervisors should work with the owner or their representative to determine the best method of closing the playground.
 The organization may benefit from developing a formal work order process or a simple maintenance request form to remedy any facility-related hazards.
-Tip: Digital photographs can be useful in describing the precise maintenance need.